A performing Arts Laboratory in Saxapahaw, NC

 Bloc

-Bloc is a Culture Mill production.
-Culture Mill’s collaboration with CPA is presented as part of Southern Futures as Carolina Performing Arts.
-Living wage artist fees for Bloc are supported in part by the Mellon Foundation.
-This project was supported by the North Carolina Arts Council, a division of the Department of Natural and Cultural Resources, with funding from the National Endowment for the Arts and Durham Arts Council, local grants administrator.
+Culture Mill’s collaboration “Bloc” is presented as part of Southern Futures at Carolina Performing Arts in partnership with The Marian Cheek Jackson Center and the UNC Department of Geography and Environment with support from the Institute for the Arts and Humanities.
+This project is supported by the North Carolina Arts Council, A Division of the Department of Natural and Cultural Resources.
+Initial project development was supported thanks to an artist support grant from the Durham Arts Council, local grants administrator.

 Well Circling.png